With warm weather reaching up to 30 degrees celsius, October is a fantastic time to visit Cyprus to escape the cold in London.

 The next morning we got a taxi to Larnaca Airport to pick up our hire car then made our way to Ayia Napa.

 Our first stop was Fig Tree Bay then the coastline of where Ayioi Anargiroi Church was sitting right on the cliff.

 The Kamara Tou Koraka Stone Arch was a little underwhelming.

-We then drove to the Blue Lagoon then headed to Love Bridge which had the most blue water.
+We then drove to the Blue Lagoon (which again was a little underwhelming) then headed to Love Bridge which had the most blue water.
 I jumped off the rocks and went for a swim which was really nice and refreshing.

 We went to Ayia Napa and went to Kota Greek Souvlaki for lunch.
 It was good food and great value!

 We then went to Nissi Beach to relax in the sun.
 The water was really warm and pleasant to swim in too!

 From Larnaca to Paphos by car takes around 1.5 hours.
 We checked into our hotel, Amphora Suites and got ready and headed to dinner for our 8pm reservation at Seven Georges Tavern.